Sag Harbor Hills, Azurest, and Ninevah Beach Subdivisions Historic District: Early history

 The first of the three subdivisions to be developed was Azurest, located to the east of the old Sag Harbor Village Historic District.
-African-American families began purchasing property for summer retreats during the late 1940s and while unable to get loans, built summer cottages on large lots alternating homesites with lots deliberately left empty.
+African-American families began purchasing property for summer retreats during the late 1940s.
+While unable to get loans, they built summer cottages on large lots, alternating homesites with lots deliberately left empty.
 Lot buyers were doctors, business owners, lawyers, academics and artists.
 Many prominent blacks during the civil rights era bought lots.
-A Brooklyn schoolteacher, Maude Terry (1887–1968), while vacationing at a cottage in Eastville, came up with the idea of a private community for black families on the 20-acre parcel laying undeveloped between Hampton Street and Gardiner's Bay, which belonged to the Gale family.
-Amaza Lee Meredith (1895–1984), a black architect and Terry's sister, came up with a plan to sub-divide the property; their descendants, the Richards, still occupy two cottages in the community.
-With growth during the 1950s and 1960s and the arrival of celebrities like Lena Horne, Harry Belafonte, the restaurateur B. Smith and Allan Houston of the New York Knicks, the community grew to rival Oak Bluffs on Martha's Vineyard as a black vacation destination.
+Brooklyn schoolteacher, Maude Terry (1887–1968), while vacationing at a cottage in Eastville, came up with the idea of a private community for black families on the 20-acre parcel lying undeveloped between Hampton Street and Gardiner's Bay.
+It belonged to the Gale family.

+Terry's sister, Amaza Lee Meredith (1895–1984), an architect, made a plan to sub-divide the property.
+Their descendants, the Richards family, still occupy two cottages and remain active in the community.

+With growth during the 1950s and 1960s and the arrival of celebrities such as Lena Horne, Harry Belafonte, the restaurateur B. Smith and Allan Houston of the New York Knicks, the community grew to rival Oak Bluffs on Martha's Vineyard as a black vacation destination.

 Over 300 Black families bought in, creating the adjoining communities of Sag Harbor Hills and Ninevah Beach, linked by dirt roads.

-Three other nearby subdivisions, Lighthouse Lane, Hillside Terrace and Chatfield's Hill, also attracted black home buyers, but were not included in the historic designation due to the 50-year rule for contributing properties.
+Three other nearby subdivisions, Lighthouse Lane, Hillside Terrace and Chatfield's Hill, also attracted black home buyers in the late 20th century.
+These were not included in the historic district designation because all contributing properties have to be at least 50 years old.